Pblo16/billings/MAKE_INERTIA_CRUD_GUIDE.md

 → Migration

 Migration for Post already exists!
-Do you want to add new fields to the existing migration? (yes/no) [yes]:
+Do you want to create a new migration to add fields? (yes/no) [yes]:
 → yes

-You will add new fields to the existing migration.
+A new migration will be created to add columns to the table.

 Field name: author
 Select data type for 'author': string